 This seminar course focuses intensive instruction in academic writing and reading skills in preparation for college.
-Students who complete this seminar with a C or better earn college admission and take placement exams to determine ENGL 3013 or 1301 enrollment.
-Concurrent enrollment in ENGL 1101 Writing Center Review recommended.
+Students who complete this seminar with a C or better earn college admission and take placement exams to determine ENGL 0313 or 1301 enrollment.